-The average person spends about 4 hours watching TV every day, so it’s safe to say watching TV is a very important pastime for millions of people around the world.
+The average person spends about 4 hours watching TV daily, so it’s safe to say watching TV is a popular pastime for millions worldwide.
 This is why it can be so frustrating when running into volume issues.
-Typically, a TV having no sound is more or less because of user error and can be easily fixed.
-In this article, we shed light on the 5 most common reasons why your TV has no sound
+Typically, a TV having no sound is more or less a user error and can be easily fixed.
+In this article, we shed light on the five most common reasons why your TV has no sound.

 1. Your TV is on Mute

-One of the first reasons why your TV has no sound is because someone accidentally hit the mute button.
-Don’t panic, it’s an easy fix, just hit your mute or Volume up button and your volume should be restored.
-If you still have no sound, then check the remote to make sure it’s working properly.
-It’s a big possibility that your remote control’s batteries are dead.
-If your remote is working properly, then try to go to the TV and hit the volume button.
+One of the first reasons your TV has no sound is because someone accidentally hit the mute button.
+Don’t panic; it’s an easy fix.
+Press the mute or volume button, and your TV’s sound should will be restored.
+If you still have no sound, check the remote to ensure it works properly.
+There’s a big possibility that your remote control batteries are dead.
+If your remote works properly, try to go to the TV and hit the volume button.

 2. Cables are Faulty

-Another reason why your TV has no Sound could be because of faulty cables.
+Another reason your TV has no Sound could be faulty cables.
 Many people have soundbars, stereos, and surround sound systems

 3. Check cable boxes and other devices